Upholstery Clean Methods

-Because of the inconsistency in soiling, age and manufacturing of upholstery fabric; as well as the inconsistancy of equipment, tools, cleaning agents and skill level of cleaning technicians; none of the listed methods are considered fool proof or safe at all times.
+Because of the inconsistency in soiling, age and manufacturing of upholstery fabric as well as the equipment, tools, cleaning agents and skill level of cleaning technicians; none of the listed methods are considered fool proof or safe at all times.

-When your couch has suffered one too many spills, it may be time to call in a professional upholstery cleaning service.
+When your sofa has suffered too many spills, it’s the best time to call in a professional upholstery clean services.

 When considering a professional service, the Institute of Inspection, Cleaning and Restoration Certification (IICRC) recommends looking for the following:

-- Technicians should be courteous.
-They should be willing to take the time to pre-inspect upholstery in all areas that need cleaning.
-They should identify the fabric’s construction (plain, twill, satin, pile weave) and fiber content (Silk wool, cotton, nylon, polyester, acrylic, olefin or blends), and evaluate and recommend an appropriate cleaning method and procedure based on the fabric’s age.
+- Technicians should be polite.
+They should be willing to take the time to re-inspect upholstery in all areas that needs to be clean.
+They should identify the fabric’s construction (plain, twill, satin, pile weave) and fiber content (Silk wool, cotton, nylon, polyester, acrylic, olefin or blends) and evaluate then recommend an appropriate cleaning method and procedure based on the fabric’s age.
 Trained, conscientious technicians are the key to quality cleaning; not a particular method, machine or process.

 - You have a right to expect an itemized listing of services, along with firm prices, before technicians begin work.
 While they may offer added services at additional cost, you never should feel pressured to accept anything more than the services you request and authorize.

 - All cleaning, specialty agents and equipment are to be used in strict accordance with the manufacturer’s recommendations; and appropriate safety and environmental regulations.

 - Firms should offer workmanship guarantees in writing.
 Fabric age, fiber type, and construction, as well as furniture use and maintenance, may present circumstances beyond a technician’s control; however, responsible workmanship is implicit in any work that is performed.